1917 Clean Sox

 More to McGraw’s pleasure, the rebuilt Giants continued to reflect his pugnacious, brawling personality.
-In a spring training exhibition against the Detroit Tigers at Dallas, second baseman Buck Herzog and the Tigers’ Ty Cobb got into a verbal contest after Cobb had gotten on base; it turned physicalThe crowd reportedly cheered Cobb, in part because Herzog was of German descent—a point of scrutiny during the Great War. after Cobb stole second.
+In a spring training exhibition against the Detroit Tigers at Dallas, second baseman Buck Herzog and the Tigers’ Ty Cobb got into a verbal contest after Cobb had reached base; it turned physicalThe crowd reportedly cheered Cobb, in part because Herzog was of German descent—a point of scrutiny during the Great War. after Cobb stole second.
 The two were separated, but only until nightfall when they squared off again in Cobb’s hotel room.
 Herzog, a former boxer, took a pounding from Cobb, who probably would have been a very good pugilist himself had he taken up the sport.

-When McGraw learned of Herzog’s condition the next morning, he intercepted Cobb in the hotel lobby, and baseball’s two titans of wrath had to be restrained from starting a mano-e-mano that would have doubled worldwide the publicity already generated.
+When the 43-year-old McGraw learned of Herzog’s condition the next morning, he intercepted Cobb in the hotel lobby, and baseball’s two titans of wrath had to be restrained from starting a mano-e-mano that would have doubled worldwide the publicity already generated.

 McGraw himself became the object of controversy after the season had begun.
 Infuriated by a bad call that he felt had cost the Giants a victory in Cincinnati, McGraw charged at umpire Bill Byron—an umpire known for irritating players and managers by singing sarcastic rhymes about them within earshot—and slugged him in the mouth.
 The singing umpire’s lips were bloodied.

-When NL president John Tener suspended McGraw for 16 days and fined him $500 for the incident, the belligerent Giants manager lashed back through the New York Globe, stating that Tener was biased toward the Philadelphia Phillies, with who the Giants were in a fight with for first place.
+When NL president John Tener suspended McGraw for 16 days and fined him $500 for the incident, the belligerent Giants manager lashed back through the New York Globe, stating that Tener was biased toward the Philadelphia Phillies, with whom the Giants were in a fight with for first place.
 When McGraw later retracted his comments, he made new enemies: Those of the Baseball Writers Association of America, for whose written transcripts of McGraw’s statement were now being challenged as false.
-BWAA representatives screamed at Tener, who recognized their power with the pen; McGraw was finedMcGraw could afford to pay the fine; he was in the first year of a five-year contract that paid him $40,000 annually, much higher than any player or manager in baseball. another $1,000.
+BBWAA representatives screamed at Tener, who recognized their power with the pen; McGraw was finedMcGraw could afford to pay the fine; he was in the first year of a five-year contract that paid him $40,000 annually, much higher than any player or manager in baseball. another $1,000.